This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Pros

-• Light lavender-vanilla scent helps calm baby before sleep
+• Calming lavender-vanilla scent helps relax baby before bed

 Cons

-• Fragrance may cause skin irritation in babies with sensitive skin
+• Fragrance can irritate babies with sensitive skin or eczema

-Buy this if you want a scented bedtime lotion that your baby tolerates.
-Skip it if your baby has sensitive skin, eczema, or fragrance allergies.
+Buy this if your baby has normal to dry skin and you want a scented lotion to cue bedtime relaxation.
+Skip it if your baby has fragrance sensitivities or eczema, or if you prefer odorless products.

 Check Latest Price